VectorInstitute/HV-Ai-C/docs/beobench_tut.rst

   * ``train_beobench.py``: The RL agent training script.

-  * ``beobench_env``: This directory contains Beobench customized environment, check out this `link <https://beobench.readthedocs.io/en/latest/guides/add_env.html>`_ for more details on how to create customized environment in Beobench.
+  * ``beobench_env``: This directory contains Beobench customized environment.
+For more information on how to create your own environment in Beobench, check out this `link <https://beobench.readthedocs.io/en/latest/guides/add_env.html>`_.

     * ``Dockerfile``: Dockerfile for building the customized environment.
 In this example, we are still using Sinergym as the underlying building control environment, and included HNP package installation as well.